-Conversion to Br-IB-g-CNTs
+Conversion to 4-BrIB-BCB-g-CNTs

-The functionalized CNTs and dry THF are added to a round bottom flask; the mixture is then purged and backfilled with argon gas.
-Triethylamine is added to the mixture and which is stirred in an ice bath for 30 minutes to abstract the hydroxyl proton.
-The mixture is then removed from the ice bath and 4-bromoisobutyryl bromide is added dropwise to the mixture and allowed to stirred rapidly at room temperature for 48 hours.
+To a round bottom flask the 0.135 g of functionalized CNTs and 10 mL of dry THF are added; the mixture is then purged and backfilled with argon gas.
+0.020 g of triethylamine is added to the mixture which is stirred in an ice bath for 30 minutes.
+The mixture is then removed from the ice bath and 0.5 g of 4-bromoisobutyryl bromide in 1.5 mL of dry THF is added dropwise via syringe pump to the mixture at a rate of 2 mL/hr and allowed to stir rapidly at room temperature for 48 hours.
 Once the reaction is completed, the CNTs are purified in a Soxhlet extraction apparatus, filtered, and dried.